Demystifying Proximal Causal Inference: Proximal Causal Inference Framework

-\begin{remark} The form of Eq. \ref{PCIh:eq} in A.\ref{PCIh} (and of Eq. \ref{PCIhu}) is known as a \textit{Fredholm integral equation of the first kind}.
+\begin{remark} The form of Eq. \ref{PCIh:eq} in A.\ref{PCIh} (and of Eq. \ref{PCIhu}), when written as an integral, is known as a \textit{Fredholm integral equation of the first kind}.
 A challenge to the accessibility of PCI is that such equations, while fundamental in graduate-level (applied) mathematics, are not typically covered in standard statistics curricula.
-Within this work, a key point is that these equations are often \textit{ill-posed}: a solution may not exist, may exist but not be unique, or may fail to change smoothly with changes in the data (i.e., it is unstable) \citep{kress_linear_2014}.
-This leads directly to challenges in estimation. \end{remark}
+A key point is that these equations are often \textit{ill-posed}: a solution may not exist, may exist but not be unique, or may fail to change smoothly with changes in the data (i.e., it is unstable) \citep{kress_linear_2014}.
+This leads directly to challenges in estimation \citep{zhang_proximal_2023}. \end{remark}

-\begin{remark} If the form of $\mathbb{E}(Y\mid A,X,Z)$ and $f(w\mid Z,A,X)$ were known, then in theory, factorization (e.g. via singular value decomposition) could be used to identify the bridge function \citep{kress_linear_2014}.
+\begin{remark} If the form of $\mathbb{E}[Y\mid Z, A,X]$ and $f(w\mid Z,A,X)$ were known, then in theory, factorization (e.g. via singular value decomposition) could be used to identify the bridge function \citep{kress_linear_2014}.
 Practically, such factorization might lead to a solution without a closed form for the bridge function which may be hard to operationalize.
-Thus, it is common to assume a functional form for the outcome bridge function (e.g. $h(W,A,X)=\eta_wW + \eta_aA + \eta_xX$) and use that for estimation rather than attempting to solve for $h(W,A,X)$ from some assumed $\mathbb{E}(Y\mid A,X,Z)$ and $f(w\mid Z,A,X)$ \citep{tchetgen_tchetgen_introduction_2024,cui_semiparametric_2024}.
+Thus, it is common to assume a functional form for the outcome bridge function (e.g. $h(W,A,X)=\eta_wW + \eta_aA + \eta_xX$) and use that for estimation rather than attempting to solve for $h(W,A,X)$ from some assumed $\mathbb{E}[Y\mid A,X,Z]$ and $f(w\mid Z,A,X)$ \citep{tchetgen_tchetgen_introduction_2024,cui_semiparametric_2024}.
 However, it is possible that that functional form might be misspecified and can lead to bias in estimation \citep{cui_semiparametric_2024}.
 This applies equivalently to the treatment bridge function used in the second identification result discussed in Section~\ref{sec_idq}. \end{remark}